 Anchoring.
 To the right of the median strip is a second Muir anchor control and chain counter.

-Forward of the helm console is a dark colored dash to reduce glare on the windshield just as we find in an automobile.
-There is a defogging vent and the three pantograph windshield wipers with freshwater washers.
+Forward of the helm console is a dark-colored dash to reduce glare on the windshield just as we find in an automobile.
+There is a defogging vent and three pantograph windshield wipers with freshwater washers.

 We measured 5’10 ½” from the helm deck to the overhead, which means most people driving the Riviera 395 SUV can stand at the helm – or lean on the bolster – and see out the windshield.
 The forward overhead brow comes down 6” (15.24 cm), which means that height-of-eye is 5’4” (1.63 m).

 Located on the starboard side, the plush helm seat is 3’5” (1.06 m) wide, which is large enough for two adults and has individual bolsters.
 A footrest has been placed ergonomically forward under the dash panel for sitting or leaning.
 The seat is securely anchored to a wood cabinet, which means that it cannot be lowered or raised.

 The standard VHF radio is in a cubby outboard at the level of the captain’s seat which southpaws will like, but the screen is difficult to see.
 Right-handers will find the placement problematical.